Ankur-ver/Amazon/README.md

-# E-commerce Project
+# Amazes

 ## Project Description
-This project is a full-stack e-commerce application built with **React.js** for the frontend and **Node.js** for the backend.
+This application built with **React.js** for the frontend and **Node.js** for the backend.
 It integrates with **Amazon Multi-Channel Fulfillment (MCF)** to streamline order fulfillment from various online stores.
 The application allows users to browse products, manage a shopping cart, and complete purchases seamlessly while leveraging Amazon's fulfillment services.

 ## Features
 - User authentication (sign up, sign in)